As an Amazon Associate, I earn from qualifying purchases.

 PRO TIPS:

-Shampoos and conditioners made for color-treated hair have extra moisturizing ingredients, since color-treated hair tends to get dry in the process...
+Shampoos and conditioners made for color-treated hair have extra moisturizing ingredients, since color-treated hair tends to get dry after processing...
 However, it's not necessary to have colored your hair in order to enjoy the extra moisture!

 for blonde & gray